kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 But I doubt any of the solutions will become a reality, at least not in the US.
 He's not wrong - it *is* time build.
 His solutions are well-reasoned and actually quite uplifting.

-But after reading his article, I challenge you with a different set of questions. *Why* do some countries succeed in becoming great?
+But after reading his article I came away with a (tangential) set of questions. *Why* do some countries succeed in becoming great?
 Alternatively - why do some countries *fail* to become great, even in cases when they have massive resources?
 And why do those who are already great eventually lose their greatness?

 Not **how**, but **why**?

-Imagine we had an exact script for how to pull the world out of this crisis, which we could follow like a recipe.
-Would we follow that script?
+If we had an exact script which the world could follow to pull ourselves out of this crisis, would we follow that script?
 No, of course not.
 But *why not?*

+I think this is an first-principled line of reasoning for how a nation "fails to succeed":

-A nation succeeds through change.
-And change happens through action. <br />
+> 1. A nation succeeds through change. <br />
+> 2. Change happens through action. <br />
-Action happens after the decisions of those with power are supported. <br />
+> 3. Action happens after the decisions of those with power are supported. <br />
-Opposition prevents that support.
-Sometimes because it's necessary, but usually because of ego.
+> 4. Opposition prevents that support.

-I've been thinking for a while about why nations succeed.
-And I have a theory which, for the sake of this article, I'll call **The Identity Theory**.
+Sometimes the opposition is necessary.
+But opposition is more commonly driven by ego.
+Ego is quite easy to observe on an individual level, but less-so on a national level.
+And so I have an elaboration of this.
+A simple theory which, for the sake of this article, I'll call **The Identity Theory**.

+## The Identity Theory

 The Identity Theory is this: